linode/manager/TESTING.md

 });
 ```

-The `customStore` prop is of type `DeepPartial<ApplicationState>`, so only the fields needed to satifsy the conditions of your test are needed.
+The `customStore` prop is of type `DeepPartial<ApplicationState>`, so only the fields needed to satisfy the conditions of your test are needed.

 Several helpers are available in `src/utilities/testHelpersStore.ts` to simulate common scenarios (withManaged, withRestrictedUser, etc).